noon92/luckfox/README.md

 <p><img src="https://github.com/noon92/luckfox/blob/main/luckfox-pico-mini_wiring-diagram.png" alt="pinout"><br>
 <img src="https://github.com/noon92/luckfox/blob/main/luckfox_pico_mini_original_wiring_diagram.jpg" alt="pinout"></p>
 <blockquote>
 <p>The information on this page is given without warranty or guarantee.
-Links to vendors of products are for informational purposes only.</p>
+Links to vendors of products are for informational purposes only.<br>
+Meshtastic® is a registered trademark of Meshtastic LLC.
+Meshtastic software components are released under various licenses, see GitHub for details.
+No warranty is provided - use at your own risk.</p>
 </blockquote>